 The deep stabilizing muscles of the neck are equivocally important as the deep stabilizing muscles of the low back.
 Similar to how the big superficial muscles of the back can become too active with low back pain, the same principle can be applied to the neck.
 The upper trapezius, levator scapulae, sternocleidomastoid, and scalenes are potential ‘global’ muscles that end up trying to do the job of the small stabilizing muscles, like the multifidi and longus colli.

-- Cervical multifus, unlike thoracic and lumbar, has origination directly from the capsules of the facet joints, and may partially explain their role in neck pain and injury
+- Cervical multifidus, unlike thoracic and lumbar, has origination directly from the capsules of the facet joints, and may partially explain their role in neck pain and injury

-- Non-uniform activation of different fascicles of the semispinalis muscles suggests that it may be possible to selectively activate different fascicles during exercise, ie targeting the site of greatest pain where structural or functional changes in the muscle may be more evident.
-When manual static resistance is applied to the vertebral arch of C2, the semispinalis cervicis (recorded at C3) was selected activated relative to the splenius capitis!
+- Non-uniform activation of different fascicles of the semispinalis muscles suggests that it may be possible to selectively activate different fascicles during exercise, for example targeting the site of greatest pain where structural or functional changes in the muscle may be more evident.
+When manual static resistance is applied to the vertebral arch of C2, the semispinalis cervicis (recorded at C3) was selectively activated relative to the splenius capitis!

 - Fatty tissue infiltration of the multifidus and the semispinalis cervicis has been observed in patients with whiplash induced neck pain